 Should we ask you to provide information by which you can be identified when using this website or any of our services or products, you can be assured that it will only be used in accordance with this privacy notice.

-- The Virginia Consumer Data Protection Act (CDPA) which comes into effect on 01 January, 2023
+- The Virginia Consumer Data Protection Act (CDPA) – which came into effect on 1st January 2023

 In addition, please see our country-specific list at the bottom of this page.
 We aim to comply with all global laws and regulations, assuring you of our commitment to protecting your personal information.